 Life Expectancy

-One reason is that, with advances in medicine and an increasing focus on healthy lifestyles, people simply live longer.
+One reason is that, with advances in medicine and an increased focus on healthy lifestyles, people simply live longer.
 Divorcing at 50 and beyond still leaves ample room to live a full, exciting life.

 Societal Changes